halilturkoglucs/angular12_explored/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Server-Side Rendering

+Add `ng add @nguniversal/express-engine` Universal package

+Run `npm run dev:ssr` to start hot-reload SSR

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+With SSR added:
+Run `ng build && ng run demo01:server`

+Then Run `npm run serve:ssr` to test the app in production mode but when you deploy, use another server which can serve prod-grade nodejs.

 ## Running unit tests